nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

+##### The following R code is just provided for your reference.
+You DON’T need to run it - the output is already generated in your `scripts` and `sample_lists` folders

 <details>

 <summary>Click here to view the R code</summary>

-#### This code is just provided for your reference.
-You DON’T need to run it - the output is already generated in your `scripts` and `sample_lists` folders

 <br>